Magazine Contributor Guidelines

 – Active Africa: A focus on distinctly African sports and events, be they traditional or contemporary.
 We are not concerned with a sport such as football which is well documented in most media; we are interested in that which is unique to Africa.
 A different perspective would be refreshing, for example, a human interest story that focuses on the people on the periphery of the sport the fans who are swept up by it or the children who are training to become their idols.

-Write your pitch in the body of the email.
-If you have accompanying images, please do not insert them in the email, rather send a link to an online portfolio or a Dropbox link (Please do not send an invite to a shared Dropbox folder).
+A “Word” file is ideal.
+If you have accompanying images, please do not insert them in the email, rather send a link to an online portfolio or a Dropbox (Please do not send an invite to a shared Dropbox folder).

 Africa Geographic magazine strives to be the showpiece for African photography.
 To achieve this, the imagery we display must be of the very highest standards in execution as well as compelling and unique in theme.
 We want people to see it here first and return to the magazine regularly to absorb the imagery.
 Being an environmentally and socially conscious magazine, we place the highest value on integrity in the methods used to photograph the subjects and edit the images.